Physiotherapy for Plantar Fasciitis

 Plantar fasciitis can be effectively treated with physiotherapy; you should not expect the pain to go away on its own.
 This injury is frequently overlooked because it warms up as you exercise.
 However, every time you put weight on it, it gets more inflamed.

-As your condition worsens, the pain will not subside, your injury will be far more challenging to treat, and your response to treatment may take longer.
+As your condition worsens, the pain will not subside, your injury will be far more challenging to treat, and your response to physiotherapy treatment may take longer.

 Share: